-Can you wear contact lenses longer than recommended?
+Can I wear contact lenses longer than recommended?

 Raise your hand if you’ve ever worn your lenses a bit longer than you should?
 Unfortunately, most of us have done it from time to time.
 Maybe you do this to reduce costs.
 When you’re stretched a little thin before payday, what’s a few more days wearing the same lenses, right?
 Or maybe you have monthly lenses, but you only wear them a few times a month.
 Surely they’re fine to keep wearing after the initial 30 days, right?
 Or, more often than not, you simply forgot to replace your lenses in time.
 We get it.
 Life is hectic!
 But, it’s important to stay mindful of your contact lens wearing schedule and stick to it.
 Over wearing your lenses can lead to discomfort, blurred vision, and, in the worst case, infection.
 Let’s take a look at why this is a no-no and what the risks are.